cfpb-sandbox/design-system/docs/components/heroes.md

 secondary_section: Layout options
 status: Released
 description: >-
   Heroes are used to introduce landing and sublanding pages.
-They help orient a user to a new section or topic.
-To introduce a specific piece of content, like a blog, press release, or other lengthy or detailed content, use the [text introduction]().
+To introduce lower-level pages that describe specific pieces of content, like blogs or press releases, use the [text introduction]().
 variation_groups:
   - variations:
       - variation_code_snippet: |-
           <section class="m-hero" id="hero1">
               <div class="m-hero_wrapper wrapper">
                   <div class="m-hero_text">
-                      <h1 class="m-hero_heading">Standard hero with illustration</h1>
+                      <h1 class="m-hero_heading">41 chars max for a one-line heading</h1>
                       <p class="m-hero_subhead">
                           This text has a recommended count of 165-186 characters (three lines at 1230px) following a one-line heading